Typhoon Ketsana

+While Ketsana made landfall north of Metro Manila as a tropical storm, it enhanced the southwest monsoon, bringing record-breaking rainfall and flooding across the Philippines' capital.
+At least 464 deaths and $237 million (₱11.1 billion) were attributed to the typhoon, making it the most devastating tropical cyclone to hit Metro Manila, surpassing Typhoon Patsy (Yoling) in 1970.
+Flood water levels also reached a record 20 ft in rural areas.
+In response to this, President Gloria Macapagal Arroyo declared a "state of calamity" encompassing most of Luzon after at least 86 people were initially reported dead in landslides and other incidents.
+Recovery efforts from the storm's onslaught would later be hampered by Typhoon Parma, which made landfall in the Philippines roughly a week after Ketsana.

 Meteorological history

 On September 23, 2009, the Japan Meteorological Agency (JMA), reported that a seasonal tropical depression had formed about 860 km to the northwest of Palau.
 The Joint Typhoon Warning Center (JTWC) then reported later that day that the depression had a developing low-level circulation center and was in a favorable environment with low vertical wind shear.
 The JMA then reported that the depression had weakened into an area of low pressure.
 However, early the next day, as deep convection started to consolidate around the low-level circulation center, the Philippine Atmospheric, Geophysical and Astronomical Services Administration (PAGASA) reported that the low-pressure area had become a tropical depression and assigned it a local name of Ondoy.
 Later that morning, the JTWC issued a Tropical Cyclone Formation Alert as central convection had continued to organize around a consolidating elongated but exposed low-level circulation center.
 The JMA then re-upgraded Ondoy to a tropical depression later that morning before the JTWC followed suit early on September 25, designating it as Tropical Depression 17W when it was located about 400 nm east of Manila in the Philippines.
 At this stage, the system was moving along the southern side of the subtropical ridge and had good poleward outflow into a tropical upper tropospheric trough (TUTT) cell.